NOTICE : Roberts Hall Power Outage - Sunday, October 26, 6 a.m. to 2 p.m.

-From Combat Boots to Books: The Challenge of Soldiers Returning to School
+From Combat Boots to Books: The Challenge of Soldiers Returning to the Classroom

 “According to a national survey, 88 percent of student veterans drop out in their first year of college and only 3 percent graduate,” said Monica Darcy, RIC associate professor of education and faculty liaison for RIC’s Veterans Resource Center.

 In spite of these low figures, the graduation rate for Rhode Island College veterans is five times higher than the national average.
 What is RIC doing right and what can the nation’s colleges do better?